Masnaa Border Crossing

 The Masnaa Border Crossing is an international border crossing between the countries of Lebanon and Syria.
 It is completely land-based and links the customs checkpoints of Masnaa, Lebanon, and Jdeidat Yabous, Syria.
 An 8 km no man's land of desolate neutral territory buffers the distance between the border stations.
 It is the primary crossing point between the countries, linking the capital cities of Beirut and Damascus.

 Recent history

 The border has been closed many times in its history and has been an ongoing subject of controversy, mostly due to its minor role in Middle Eastern hostilities.
 On April 29, 2010, a US security delegation visited the crossing, causing concern from the Lebanese Government and Hezbollah militants operating out of Lebanon.

+During the 2023 Israel-Hezbollah war, Israeli airstrikes cut the road to the border crossing.
+The depth of the impact crater strongly hints the existence of an illegal underground tunnel underneath the civilian crossing.
+An Israel Defense Forces spokesman accused Hezbollah of transporting military equipment into Lebanon through the crossing.
+This airstrike came after roughly 300,000 people, mostly Syrians, had fled from Lebanon into Syria through this crossing, fleeing Israeli bombardment.
+The strike rendered the road impassable to cars, though it was still traversable on foot.